-- 24 In the view of EFRAG (and consistent with the feedback EFRAG has received from users), the revenue figure that could best provide information with predictive value and confirmatory value is linked to an entity's entitlement to consideration under a contract with a customer.
-Without this link, revenue could be recognised to which the entity would never become entitled and from which the entity would therefore never receive any benefits.
-Presenting revenue figures that would not be linked to the cash flows an entity could be expected to be (or become) entitled to would not provide information useful for predicting future cash flows and hence for confirming or correcting expectations of performance. - 25 IFRS 15 bases revenue recognition on the transfer of goods and services from the entity to the customer under a contract.
+- In the view of EFRAG (and consistent with the feedback EFRAG has received from users), the revenue figure that could best provide information with predictive value and confirmatory value is linked to an entity's entitlement to consideration under a contract with a customer.
+Without this link, revenue could be recognised to which the entity would never become entitled and from which the entity would therefore never receive any benefits3.
+Presenting revenue figures that would not be linked to the cash flows an entity could be expected to be (or become) entitled to would not provide information useful for predicting future cash flows and hence for confirming or correcting expectations of performance.
+Although EFRAG considers that there should be a clear link between revenue and cash flows, this does not mean that revenue should necessarily be reported in the periods where the related cash flows are received or when the entity is billing the customer.
+EFRAG does not consider that an entity's cash collection or billing polices should affect revenue. - 24 IFRS 15 bases revenue recognition on the transfer of goods and services from the entity to the customer under a contract.
 In many cases, if an entity has agreed with a customer to transfer a good or service, the entity would have a right to consideration when it has transferred that good or the service.
 It would be stated implicitly or explicitly in the contract with the customer that the customer would have to pay when the entity has performed its part of the contract by delivering a good or a service.
 The overall revenue recognition principle in IFRS 15 therefore results in relevant information.
 However, this may not be the case when the entity's right to consideration depends on the occurrence or non-occurrence of future events other than the transfer of a single good or service.
-Such situations could, for example, happen when the entity delivers additional goods and services before it is entitled to any consideration or completes the transfer of a distinct good or service within a given time period (when a performance obligation is satisfied over time). - 26 IFRS 15 includes some modifications to the overall revenue recognition principle that address these situations.
-These requirements result in very limited circumstances where IFRS 15 could result in revenue being recognised for which an entity will never be entitled to consideration.
-These circumstances arise when both of the following circumstances exist: - (a) The entity satisfies a performance obligation at a point in time or over time because:
+Such situations could, for example, happen when the entity delivers additional goods and services before it is entitled to any consideration or completes the transfer of a distinct good or service within a given time period (when a performance obligation is satisfied over time).

-&lt;sup>3 In this regard a receivable is considered a benefit even if the debtor may default.
+3 In this regard a receivable is considered a benefit even if the debtor may default.